+You are tempered against attacks and spells by your favored enemies.

-You have advantage versus divine or arcane spells (choose one upon gaining this talent) cast by your favored enemies and advantage to all checks to avoid being subject to the scrying spell, or being detected, or identified by similar magic.
+You gain advantage to all saving throws cast by your favored enemies (including all checks to avoid being subject to the scrying spell, being detected, or identified by similar magic).

 Magics of such type also cast by your favored enemies cannot be used to put you to sleep or to read your mind.

 Terrifying Tracker